German working line Giant Schnauzers

 We apply minimal vaccinations, which we achieve by utilizing titer testing (we believe over-vaccinating to be unnecessary and a dangerous practice, and we encourage you to do your own research on this topic).
 We are also fortunate to have a veterinarian who balances modern veterinary medicine with holistic treatments where appropriate.

 "The Canadian Veterinary Medical Association (CVMA) opposes the alteration of any animal by surgical or other invasive methods for cosmetic or competitive purposes."
 This is in agreement with the guidelines of the European Convention for Protection of Pet Animals.
 The Council of the College of Veterinarians of Ontario does not support unnecessary surgery on any animal, however, to prevent such procedures from going "underground", the CVO does not ban veterinarians from preforming these procedures.
 Nevertheless, under no circumstances will we crop the ears, dock the tail or remove the dew claws on our puppies.

-We have been "pet" dog owners for decades, but that in no way compares to what we have learned over the last seven years from numerous serious working dog owners and trainers.
+We have been "pet" dog owners for decades, but that in no way compares to what we have learned over the last nine years from numerous serious working dog owners and trainers.
 Namely, that dogs, dog sport, and the interest in breeding to improve the breed is incredibly complex.
 We had no idea.
 There are countless opinions on every issue, some are quite emotional, some are quite unique, some are quite enlightening and educational.
 In fact, it can be somewhat overwhelming at times.
 But, we like to think that we have steadfastly maintained an open mind throughout our journey, and yes, we have made minor changes and tweaked our philosophy as we have grown.
 We certainly respect the decisions of other legitimate breeders, and we hope that we will be respected for our decision to set the bar high.
 There is absolutely no shortage of contentious issues, and educating oneself never ends.